 The beach at Ganavan, just a couple of miles from Oban town centre, is popular with locals and visitors alike.
 Once the home of World War II sea planes, Ganavan Bay now offers safe bathing for all the family and a separate launch slip for boats.

-In May, the town is the starting point for the famous Scottish Islands Peaks Race which is a gruelling test of sailing skills and fell running stamina.
+Then in May, the town is the starting point for the famous Scottish Islands Peaks Race which is a gruelling test of sailing skills and fell running stamina.

-In early August the harbour is crowded with yachts taking part in the renowned Tunnocks West Highland Week.
+In early August the harbour is crowded with yachts taking part in the renowned Tunnocks West Highland Yachting Week.

 For those interested in leisure sailing the Sail Scotland web site gives details of sailing holidays off the coast of Oban.
 There are several small charter companies listed in our Activities pages.